 In the year 2017, PayPal’s volume of annual payments was USD 451.27 billion.
 PayPal is the most trustable business all around the world.
 PayPal business model is simple, that’s why companies want to associate with this Multinational company.

 All in All

-This was the complete article on how does paypal work and a complete study on how does paypal make money.
-I hope we were able to answer some questions like is paypal free or how does paypal get paid.
+This was the complete article on how does Paypal works and a complete study on how does Paypal makes money.
+I hope we were able to answer some questions like is Paypal free or how does Paypal get paid.

 If you have any questions or suggestions then you can mention them in the comments down below.